UbaleSachin/Obesity-Risk-/README.md

                with ages between 14 and 61 and diverse eating habits and physical condition.

 Projetc Description :
-   1.The application takes features related to eating habits:
+   1.The application takes features related to eating habits=
          1.Frequent consumption of high caloric food,
          2.Number of main meals,
          3.Consumption of food between meals,
          4.Consumption of water daily,
          5.Consumption of alcohol.
    2.The attributes related with the physical condition are:
        1.Calories consumption monitoring,
        2.Physical activity frequency,